 This reversed configuration allows the shoulder to function differently, particularly when the rotator cuff is no longer able to perform its role.

-The key distinction between the two procedures is how the shoulder generates movement and remains stable.
+The key distinction between the two procedures is how the shoulder generates movement.

 This makes reverse shoulder replacement a more suitable option in cases where the rotator cuff is severely damaged or irreparable.